 Best Maine Ice Fishing Spots and Lakes

-Maine offers some of the best ice fishing in the U.S. The best lakes are East Grand Lake, Moosehead Lake, and Sebago Lake.
-Fish in these lakes are usually trout, perch, and pike.
+Maine offers some of the best ice fishing in the U.S. East Grand Lake, Moosehead, and Sebago Lake are the best lakes.
+Fish in these lakes are usually winter trout, perch, and pike.
 Below I have listed all my favorite Ice Fishing hot spots in Maine.

 - Moosehead Lake is my favorite and one of Maine's most popular lakes to ice fish.
 Located in southern Maine, Moosehead Lake offers some of the best ice fishing in the USA.

-- East Grand Lake is a famous ice fishing lake located in the middle of Maine.
+- East Grand Lake is a famous ice-fishing lake in the middle of Maine.
 Anglers come here to catch a variety of fish every winter.
 The most popular species to catch are bass and brook trout.

 - Sebago Lake is a popular place for ice fishing if you enjoy catching large trout.
 It's such a big lake that it sometimes won't completely freeze.
 The best time to go there is in February.
 When the weather gets warmer, the fish bite much better.